 The highest price that any developer can charge for an app is $999.99, which takes a little bit of the thrill out of the list.
-So no matter what happens, you won’t find anything for over $1000.
-Still, it’s fun to see what people are charging for what kind of services.
+This means you won’t find anything for over $1000.
+Still, it’s fun to see what developers charge for what kind of services.

-21. Crestron Mobile Pro G – $99.99
+23. Crestron Mobile Pro G – $99.99

-20. XA1 – $179.99
+22. XA1 – $179.99

 19. Boffo Fun Time Game Pax 2 – $299.99

 This is a set of fun activities bundled together into one game.
-It consists of a pinball machine, clown punching bag, puzzle game of fighting for food and space, laser and muffin guns to defend misty bubble homeland from killer beez, and more.
+It consists of a pinball machine, clown punching bag, puzzle game of fighting for food and space, laser and muffin guns to defend misty bubble homeland from killer bees, and more.

-17. Barcelona vs Madrid – $299.99
+18. Barcelona vs Madrid – $299.99

-16. Agro – $299.99
+17. Agro – $299.99

-15. TouchChat AAC with WordPower – $299.99
+16. TouchChat AAC with WordPower – $299.99

 TouchChat is a full-featured communication app for people who have difficulty using their natural voice.
 It is specially designed for individuals with Autism, ALS, Down Syndrome, apraxia, stroke, or other conditions that affect a person’s ability to use natural voice.